To conserve our land, water, and way of life in the San Luis Valley.

 Linda Schoonhoven, Secretary

-Nancy has worked at RiGHT for 13 years, and as its Executive Director for nine of those years.
-During her tenure, through the Rio Grande Initiative she has helped more than triple the pace of conservation along the Rio Grande River and its tributaries in Colorado by completing such projects as the Cross Arrow Ranch and the 4UR Ranch.
+Nancy has worked at RiGHT for 16 years, and as its Executive Director for 13 of those years.
+During her tenure, through the Rio Grande Initiative she has helped more than quadruple the pace of conservation along the Rio Grande River and its tributaries in Colorado by completing conservation projects on the Cross Arrow, Rainbow Trout, 4UR and numerous other ranches in the area.
 She directs all operations of the land trust, including conservation transactions, project development, fundraising, and office and board management.
-Nancy is a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for 12 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!
+Nancy was formerly a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for more than 15 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!

 Joelle Marier, Stewardship Coordinator

 Joelle joined the staff of RiGHT at the end of 2018 as our Stewardship Coordinator.
 Much of her previous work has focused on public lands management and she’s been fortunate to work in states across the West including New Mexico, Colorado, Alaska, Montana, and Idaho.
 She has a B.A. degree in Environmental Studies and Geographical Information Systems from the University of Montana.
 Born and raised in Minnesota, she feels strongly about conserving agricultural communities, lands, and lifeways and looks forward to working in the San Luis Valley to further the mission of RiGHT.